Here’s Our Rant About Charter Communications Inc. (CHTR)

 CHTR’s Market Performance

-CHTR stocks went down by -3.99% for the week, with a monthly drop of -7.74% and a quarterly performance of -0.69%, while its annual performance rate touched 22.87%.
-The volatility ratio for the week stands at 2.13% while the volatility levels for the past 30 days are set at 2.22% for Charter Communications Inc..
-The simple moving average for the period of the last 20 days is -6.89% for CHTR stocks with a simple moving average of 6.77% for the last 200 days.
+CHTR stocks went up by 1.43% for the week, with a monthly drop of -6.62% and a quarterly performance of -1.05%, while its annual performance rate touched 25.02%.
+The volatility ratio for the week stands at 3.30% while the volatility levels for the past 30 days are set at 2.46% for Charter Communications Inc..
+The simple moving average for the period of the last 20 days is -3.36% for CHTR stocks with a simple moving average of 9.48% for the last 200 days.

 Analysts’ Opinion of CHTR